jfet97/tc39-proposal-dotstructuring/README.md

 obj.{prop1, prop2};
 ```
 Why we need a destructuring-like construct instead of a a destructuring construct (_ObjectAssignmentPattern_)?\
-Dotstructuring symbols is a particular case because in normal destructuring we cannot extract directly a Symbol, since it would not make any sense:
+Dotstructuring symbols is a particular case because in normal destructuring we cannot extract directly some special Symbols since it would not make any sense, like the following:
 ```js
 const {[Symbol.iterator]} = [];
 ```